scieloorg/Web-Windows/docs/source/howtogerapadrao.rst

 Check if the errors are about content, which must be fixed, using SciELO PC Programs.

-Check if the errors are about the website application or processing.
+Check if the errors are about processing.